Mr-Camargo/Mr-Camargo/README.md

-# Hello there 🫰🏼
+# Hey! 🫰🏼

 My name is **Sebastián Camargo**!

-I am a Mexican 🇲🇽 teenager who is looking to ✨*change the world*✨ using the power of coding.
+Simply a Mexican 🇲🇽 teenager who is looking to ✨*change the world*✨ using the power of coding and education.

-I like to advocate for data privacy all around the world 🌎.
-That's why projects I create and direct like [Project Mirayoki](https://github.com/mirei-org/mirayoki) are built around user's privacy.
-I am also the proud owner and founder of [Mirei](https://github.com/mirei-org), a start-up that focuses on creating the world's best experiences for everyone to enjoy. 🪄🌟
+My passion is to advocate for high-quality, open, free, and accessible education all around the globe. 🌎

-I am also into everything Apple 🍎 and I wish to one day make my way to the top of the mountain ⛰
+That's why I founded [Institute Alterna](https://alterna.dev): to enable anyone to enjoy learning about computer science wherever they find themselves.
+I also care deeply about data privacy, and I'm into everything Apple! 🍎

-If you wish to see samples of my work, reach me out or see more information about me, make sure to [visit my website](https://camargou.dev), or [check out my LinkedIn](https://www.linkedin.com/in/camargou)! <3
+Learn more about my work by [visiting my website](https://camargou.dev) and [checking out my LinkedIn](https://www.linkedin.com/in/camargou).